abdkhanstd/FedDistill-Eye/README.md

-## Code for our paper: "Beyond parameter sharing: a feature distillation framework for privacy-preserving ophthalmic disease classification"
+## Code for our paper:

-## FedDistill-Eye: Privacy-Preserving Ophthalmic Disease Classification
+## "Beyond parameter sharing: a feature distillation framework for privacy-preserving ophthalmic disease classification"

 This repository contains the implementation of **FedDistill-Eye**, a federated learning framework with knowledge distillation for privacy-preserving ophthalmic disease classification across multiple hospitals.